1. I live near Bradford, but spend 3-4 days a week (and occasional weekends) in London.

 Another cousin's daughter is someone who's somewhat more famous, but you'd have to ask me in person about her.

-I work from home in the Glorious West Yorkshire Countryside on (usually) Thursdays and Fridays, but on Monday mornings I hop on a train and metamorphose into City Bloke, and spend the next 3 days in London.
+I work from home in the Glorious West Yorkshire Countryside on (usually) Fridays, but on Sunday evenings I hop on a train and metamorphose into City Bloke, and spend the next 4 days in London.